ArcGIS maps in Power BI Desktop by Esri

 The example below uses a dark gray canvas to show regional sales as a heatmap against a demographic layer of 2016 median disposable income.
 As you'll see as you read on, using ArcGIS maps offers almost limitless enhanced mapping capability, demographic data, and even-more compelling map visualizations so you can tell your best story.

-Enable the ArcGIS map in Power BI service (app.powerbi.com)
+Enable the ArcGIS map in Power BI Desktop (app.powerbi.com)

-This tutorial uses the Retail Analysis sample.
+This tutorial uses the PBIX Retail Analysis sample .PBIX file.
 To enable ArcGIS Maps for Power BI:

 Power BI adds an empty ArcGIS map template to the report canvas.